kellerza/hass-addons/hass-addon-qsusb64/README.md

 QwikSwitch devices are still widely available in South Africa, understood by local electricians, and used in several homes (including my own :wink:).
 I would definitely still consider using them for your smart home.
 They are reliable, easy to install and configure, and have a wide range of devices available.

 The intention is not to cover all function of the existing QSUSB software, or even all devices, but rather to cover my own use case to have a reliable way to control my QwikSwitch devices from Home Assistant.
 If you want to add support for another device, you are welcome to submit a PR.

+UPDATE (July 2025): QwikSwitch published a 64-bit application and the addon above was updated.
+I will continue using this add-on as it provides:

+- More flexibility wrt HASS entities
+- Does not require a http long-poll for events - seems more responsive to button presses
+- More native HASS UI integration with device triggers

 ## Development